XML RSS

 Because of all the prized qualities of this tea, it is frequently served alone.

-Steep two teaspoons of Dragon Well tea per cup in water from the Tiger Run Spring in China, or in a good well water blessed by a lucky dragon.
+Steep two teaspoons of Dragonwell leaves per cup in water from the Tiger Run Spring in China, or from a good well water blessed by a lucky dragon.

 If you can't get that, use high quality water (no chlorinated water, please) at about 160F, before the boil.